NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Even so, in our photographs, you can see a fairly significant dip when sitting on the edge, which only gets deeper when we wear the 60-pound weighted vest (bringing my body weight to 200 pounds).

-While sitting edge support leaves something to be desired, I found edge support while lying on the mattress to be excellent.
+While sitting edge support leaves something to be desired, I found edge support while lying on the mattress to be excellent in all sleeping positions.

 The level of edge support while lying is documented in the images below.